Sightseeing Attractions of the Derwent Valley

 Bird Watchers walk along the river banks near Tynwald Park keeping an eye out for species endemic to Tasmania.

-En Route to Mount Field National Park
+En Route to Mount Field National Park (only 30 mins from us)

 Visit The Salmon Ponds – (10 minutes) Feed the enormous trout and salmon, and visit the museum of trout breeding and trout fishing, relax in the old gardens laid out in the 1860s, or partake of a delicious pancake made from local products in the restaurant.